ni/nilrt-docs/docs/source/cross_compile/call_shared_library.rst

     .. image:: media/call_so/image25.png

+14. | Run the ``ldconfig`` command.
+This command will refresh the links and cache used by the system when searching for libraries.
+The configuration for this utility can be found at ``/etc/ld.so.conf``.

-14. | Change directories to the location of the deployed binary.
+15. | Change directories to the location of the deployed binary.

     .. image:: media/call_so/image26.png

-15. | Run the executable and confirm that it works properly.
+16. | Run the executable and confirm that it works properly.
 Make sure to enter input when prompted by the application.

     .. image:: media/call_so/image27.png